lawear/ADDS-LAB/README.md

-## Project: Virtualized AD-DS LAB
+### Project: Virtualized AD-DS Laboratory Environment
+## Version: 1.0

+#### Focus: Windows Server 2022, Network Infrastructure, and Client Integration

+**Summary**
-Description: Designed and deployed a Windows Server 2022 DC acting as a DNS/DHCP server and NAT Router, bridging a VMware NAT interface to an isolated LAN Segment for Windows 11 client connectivity.
+This project outlines the design and deployment of a virtualized Active Directory Domain Services (AD-DS) environment.
+The architecture utilizes a Windows Server 2022 Domain Controller (DC) configured as a multihomed gateway.
+It provides DNS, DHCP, and NAT Routing services, bridging an external VMware NAT interface to an isolated internal LAN segment for secure client connectivity.

 **Lab Overview**